 One thing I appreciated about SavvyCal compared to many other meeting poll apps is that it offers the option for invitees to automatically overlay their calendars within the polling page, which lets them quickly choose from available slots without worrying about double-booking themselves.
 No more toggling back and forth between the poll and your personal calendar.

 And if you're on a paid plan, you'll also have access to SavvyCal's scheduling links, which turn this polling app into a minimalist mix of Calendly and Doodle.
-You can easily create different scheduling links with custom meeting lengths and locations, and even set unique availability hours for each meeting type if you wish.
+You can easily create different scheduling links with custom meeting lengths and locations, and even set unique availability hours for each meeting type if you want.
 These scheduling links can be multi-use (if you have an ongoing meeting type) or single-use if you have a one-off meeting you need to schedule.
 Once you've created a scheduling link, you can share it with your invitees and let them book a time with you that works for them.

 By connecting SavvyCal to Zapier, you can automatically update your to-do list when people schedule a meeting with you, send yourself a text whenever you get a new meeting request, and further automate your scheduling workflows.
+Here are some examples to get you started.

 SavvyCal Pricing: Free with limited features, paid plans from $12/month